 When can I stop paying child support in BC?

 If you need to speak with a family lawyer in Victoria BC, please contact our Victoria law firm at (250) 388-9477.
-We have additional offices in Vancouver, Calgary, Toronto, and Los Angeles.
-We offer 30 minute consultations.
+We have additional offices in Vancouver, Calgary, and Los Angeles.

 When spouses with children separate, one of them will almost always pay the other one an amount of money to help cover the expenses of raising the children – Child Support.
 The amount paid varies based on the income of the two spouses, where the children spend their time and certain other factors but the obligation to pay remains until certain conditions are met.